aynurthr/Frontend-Project/README.md

   - /sass: Contains SASS files for styling the application.
 - /images: Stores image assets used throughout the front-end.
 - /server: This directory contains the backend part of the project, including the API for fetching NFT data.

+## Design
+The front-end design follows a modern and user-friendly layout, adhering to the design principles outlined in the [Figma template](https://www.figma.com/community/file/1173962104946517060).

 ## Deployment